Naqsh-e Rostam: Tomb of Darius the Great

-One of the tombs is explicitly identified, by an accompanying inscription (“parsa parsahya puthra ariya ariyachitra”, meaning, “a Parsi, the son of a Parsi, an Aryan, of Aryan family), as the tomb of Darius I (c.
-522-486 BC).
+Other tombs

 The other three tombs are believed to be those of Xerxes I (c.
-486-465 BC), Artaxerxes I (c.
-465-424 BC), and Darius II (c.
-423-404 BC) respectively.
+486–465 BC), Artaxerxes I (c.
+465–424 BC), and Darius II (c.
+423–404 BC) respectively.
 The order of the tombs in Naqsh-e Rostam follows (left to right): Darius II, Artaxerxes I, Darius I, Xerxes I. The matching of the other kings to tombs is somewhat speculative; the relief figures are not intended as individualized portraits.

-A fifth unfinished one might be that of Artaxerxes III, but is more likely that of Darius III (c.
-336-330 BC), the last king of the Achaemenid Dynasts.
-The tombs were looted following the conquest of the Achaemenid Empire by Alexander the Great.

 Darius I inscription

 An inscription by Darius I, from c.490 BCE, generally referred to as the "DNa inscription" in scholarly works, appears in the top left corner of the facade of his tomb.
 It mentions the conquests of Darius I and his various achievements during his life.
 Its exact date is not known, but it can be assumed to be from the last decade of his reign.
 Like several other inscriptions by Darius, the territories controlled by the Achaemenid Empire are specifically listed, which formed the largest empire during antiquity.
-The extant of his empire encompassed Macedon and Thrace in Europe, Egypt in North Africa, Babylon and Assyria in Mesopotamia, the steppes of Eurasia, Bactria in Central Asia, up to Gandhara and the Indus in the Indian Subcontinent which were annexed during the Achaemenid conquest of the Indus Valley.
+His empire encompassed Macedon and Thrace in Europe, Egypt in North Africa, Babylon and Assyria in Mesopotamia, the steppes of Eurasia, Bactria in Central Asia, up to Gandhara and the Indus in the Indian Subcontinent which were annexed during the Achaemenid conquest of the Indus Valley.